Honi soit qui mal y pense

-In current French usage, the phrase may be used ironically to imply the presence of a hidden agenda or a conflict of interest.

 Origin

 King Edward III founded the Order of the Garter around the time of his claim to the French throne.
 The traditional year of foundation is usually given as 1348 (when it was formally proclaimed).

-According to Polydore Virgil's Anglica Historia, written in 1512–1513, 166 years after the event, the origin was a trivial mishap at a court function.
+According to Polydore Vergil's Anglica Historia, written in 1512–1513, 166 years after the event, the origin was a trivial mishap at a court function.
 King Edward III was dancing with Joan of Kent, his first cousin and daughter-in-law, at a ball held in Calais to celebrate the fall of the city after the Battle of Crécy.
 Her garter slipped down to her ankle, causing those around her to laugh at her humiliation.
 Edward placed the garter around his own leg, saying: "Honi soit qui mal y pense.
 Tel qui s'en rit aujourd'hui, s'honorera de la porter." ("Shame on anyone who thinks evil of it.
 Whoever is laughing at this [thing] today will later be proud to wear it.").
 Scholars typically consider this version to be apocryphal, as there are no contemporary sources for it, and as garters were not worn by women at that time.